 How to find a good personal trainer

-Let’s first identify what would make a personal trainer “good” in your opinion?
-Are they an experienced personal trainer in Long Beach, are they a recently certified personal trainer in Long Beach CA?
+Let’s first identify what would make a personal trainer “good” in your opinion.
+Are they experienced personal trainers in Long Beach, or are they a recently certified personal trainer in Long Beach CA?
 Run a Google search or two and see what options come back.
 (Replace “Long Beach” with whatever city you are searching in).

 What will a good personal trainer do?